 Since aircraft are mission-oriented and designed according to use, there are a wide-range of engine types.
-Commercial aircraft in particular have long relied on gas turbine engines as their preferred means of propulsion.
+Commercial aircraft in particular have long relied on Gas turbine engine as their preferred means of propulsion.
 Turbofan and turboprop engines fall into the gas turbine category of engine types.
 Through a process of combustion, they produce a large amount of energy.
 A fan sprays air into the engine from the front, while a compressor increases the air pressure.

 Turbofan and Turboprop Engines

 With a modern turbofan, the fan sucks in air via an inlet, 80-90% of which is exhausted through the fan nozzle to provide a majority of the thrust generated by the engine.
 The remaining air is pressurized in the compressor and is either used for cooling or mixed with fuel and burned in the combustor.
 Meanwhile, exhaust gasses from the combustor travel through the turbine, producing the necessary mechanical energy to turn the shaft that drives the fan and compressor.
 The gasses exiting the turbine pass through the exhaust nozzle at high speed, which provides additional thrust.
 Turboprop engines are similar in design to turbofans, but the primary difference is that turboprops utilize a propeller in free air to generate thrust rather than taking advantage of a fan in a nacelle.